fcanales123/Probabilistic-adequacy-constrained-planning-of-offshore-MMC-HVDC-based-wind-power-systems/README.md

 # Probabilistic-adequacy-constrained-planning-of-offshore-MMC-HVDC-based-wind-power-systems
-This repository presents the probabilistic adequacy constrained planning methodology of offshore MMC-HVDC-based wind power systems.
+This repository contains a probabilistic adequacy constrained planning methodology of offshore MMC-HVDC-based wind power systems.
 It automates the reliability modelling and evaluation framework published in:

 ## License